MAKES 6 SERVINGS

 A dollop of pesto and a sprinkle of organic Parmesan cheese, for serving

-Cook the beans following the method on page 150, adding a sachet of rosemary, sage, thyme, and garlic to the cooking liquid.
+Cook the beans, adding a sachet of rosemary, sage, thyme, and garlic to the cooking liquid.

 In an 8-quart pot, heat the olive oil over medium-high heat.
 Add the onions and a pinch of salt.
 Sauté until golden.
 Add the carrots, celery, shallot, and 1/4 teaspoon salt.
 Sauté for 3 minutes more.
 Add the garlic, thyme, sage, and oregano and sauté for 2 minutes more.